nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/pattern-sdd.md

 > [!TIP]
 > CMake also provides a [Using Dependencies Guide](https://cmake.org/cmake/help/v3.31/guide/using-dependencies/index.html) which we recommend reading for a deeper understanding of how to integrate dependencies into your CMake projects.

 It is common practice to use third-party libraries in F´ projects.
 CMake provides multiple ways to integrate external libraries into a project, and the F´ build system facilitates it even further.
-This document will cover the different ways to integrate external libraries into your F´ project.
+This document will cover four different approaches to integrate external libraries into your F´ project design and build process.
+You should also refer to each library's documentation for any specific requirements or recommendations for integration, as there are many different ways to build and use libraries in CMake.

-Each section below is a different approach; they are listed by order of complexity.

 > [!NOTE]
 > The source code for the examples shown in this guide can be found in our examples repo here: [https://github.com/nasa/fprime-examples/tree/devel/FlightExamples/ExternalLibraryIntegration](https://github.com/nasa/fprime-examples/tree/devel/FlightExamples/ExternalLibraryIntegration)

+## Common considerations

+For each of the following approaches, one

 ## Approach 1: Pre-compiled library files